If every journey begins with a single step forward, then Ross Leitz has run an incontrovertible marathon.

-Ross isn’t just losing weight and getting healthier, though that alone would be reason for celebration.
+Ross isn’t just losing weight and getting healthier, though that alone would be a reason for celebration.
 He’s in the midst of turning his whole life around.
 What makes him courageous, in my view, is his utter selflessness, brutal honesty, and willful exuberance in sharing the good days and bad days and the days in between with us in his daily lifestyle updates, which are posted regularly on Facebook.
 He’s even created his own self-motivation page, named “Restoring Anatomy.”
-There within his private motivation group of family and friends, Ross fills us in on practically everything he’s doing as it pertains to his mental and physical well being — whether it’s eating right, taking daily walks, or just in something he feels he needs to communicate.
-Ross also candidly reveals some of the challenges he’s faced, which many us can identify with firsthand.
+There within his private motivation group of family and friends, Ross fills us in on practically everything he’s doing as it pertains to his mental and physical well-being — whether it’s eating right, taking daily walks, or just in something he feels he needs to communicate.
+Ross also candidly reveals some of the challenges he’s faced, which many of us can identify with firsthand.

 Indeed, I very much understand and feel the brutal pain of taking step after step, in the heat and humidity, moving one foot forward, and then another and another, to the constant consternation and occasional abuses of others, some of whom point and some of whom laugh, you and I and others out there the easy targets and vehicles of amusement their own sense of boredom.
-Sure, it would be much easier to just say, “fuck it,” couch-potato yourself back onto the sofa holding a remote control in one hand and a half-gallon of ice cream in the other, spooning your way into a blissful bloat.
+Sure, it would be much easier to just say, “fuck it,” couch-potato yourself back onto the sofa holding a remote control in one hand and a half-gallon of ice cream in the other, spooning your way into blissful bloat.

 That I continue to endure this daily ritual weighing in at a reasonably fit 225 is tough enough.
 I can’t even imagine essentially stacking two of me — which would be 450 massive pounds, and then packing on another 30 on top of that — then huffing it along a roadway with the humidity so thick you’re gasping for air.
 Ross started doing that a few months ago, and he’s still at it.
 According to his latest post, he’s now up to 3.8 miles in his brisk walks.
 That’s pretty damned impressive when you think what it’s like to live in Southern Louisiana, in August.